jsonquerylang/jsonquery-website/src/content/implementations.md

 Support for JSON Query language can be implemented in new programming languages.
 Implementing the query engine is most straight forward: this boils down to implementing each of the functions (`sort`, `filter`, `groupBy`, etc.), and creating a compiler which can go through a JSON Query like `["sort", ["get", "name"], "desc"]` look up the function `sort`, and pass the arguments to it.
 Implementing a parser and stringifier is a bit more work, but the parser and stringifier of for example the JavaScript implementation can be used as a reference.

-There is a JSON based Test Suite available that can be used to ensure that your implementation matches the behavior of the reference implementation, see: [Test Suite](https://github.com/jsonquerylang/jsonquery/blob/develop/test-suite/README.md).

 A new implementation can be made for example by porting the [JavaScript implementation](https://github.com/jsonquerylang/jsonquery) to a new programming language.

+There is a JSON based Test Suite available that can be used to ensure that your implementation matches the behavior of the reference implementation, see: [JSON Query Test Suite](https://github.com/jsonquerylang/jsonquery/blob/develop/test-suite/README.md).

-To get a new implementation listed on this page, please open an issue at the repository of the website: https://github.com/jsonquerylang/jsonquery-website
+To get a new implementation listed on this page, please open an issue at the [website repository](https://github.com/jsonquerylang/jsonquery-website).